gawashburn/ocamltex/README.txt

 -------------------------

-OCamlTeX requires OCaml 3.08.4 or newer (including the source tree that it was built), Caml Shell (CASH), OMake, and TeX/LaTeX.
+OCamlTeX requires OCaml 3.08.4 or newer (including the source tree that it was built), OMake, and TeX/LaTeX.
 After you have all of these things installed and configured:

 1. Edit OMakefile to meet your preferences and configuration.